How to Turn a Ram ProMaster into a Campervan

 Side benches

-Here is a picture of the two side benches we built.
-The small one on the right will be next to the fridge.
-The smaller bench will have a lid that opens to store clothes.
-There will be a bench on the opposite side as well.
-The bench with the small slats you can see in this picture will extend toward the front of the van to create a small bed.
 Underneath this expandable bench is our kitchen storage.
 In the picture below are the cushions and storage boxes for the above benches.
 These items were purchased at At Home.
-Those gray boxes fit perfectly under the slatted bench.
+Those gray wooden boxes fit perfectly under the slatted bench.

 Small van table

 Above is the table we built for inside the van.
-I purchased an old US map and added pictures of our family which I glued on.
-I then did a couple coats of polyurethane on top to seal it.
-UPDATE: The pictures ended up coming slightly loose on the edges therefore this method did not work well.
-The map stayed put good.
+I purchased an old US map and added pictures of our family which I glued on to the table.
+I then added a couple coats of polyurethane on top to seal it.

-I ordered an RV table leg which worked well although the space is really small.
 UPDATE: We rarely use the table as the space is so small.
-We typically sit on the benches and hold our plates in our lap or outside to eat.
+We typically sit on the benches and hold our plates on our lap, or we eat outside the van.
 When we do use the table, it is when we can all sit around it and play a card game.

 Bed/benches/table cost